equk/blog-astro/src/content/blog/2023-02-20-Default RSS Generation In Astro.md

 <p class="text-center"><img class="inline dark-logo" src="/media/logos/astro.svg" alt="astro-logo" width="18%"></p>

-Using built in `@astrojs/rss` for generation seems simple but there are a few problems & a lot of missing features.
+Using built in `@astrojs/rss` for generation seems simple but there are a few problems & missing features.

 ## Problems

 I wanted to generate a feed using an excerpt of the blog post content.

-There are two problems with this:
+There is a problem with this

-- [ ] Astro does not have atom support
-- [ ] MDX is not supported
+### MDX is not supported

 <i class="fa fa-link"></i> <a href="https://docs.astro.build/en/guides/rss/#including-full-post-content" target="_blank" rel="noopener noreferrer">RSS 🚀 Astro Documentation</a>

 I personally don't have any mdx content in posts so using `post.body` with `markdown-it` should be ok.

-- [ ] Majority of fields are missing
+### Majority of fields are missing

 There are a large number of RSS fields completely missing in `@astrojs/rss`.

-- [ ] Output has no CDATA for HTML
+### Output has no CDATA for HTML

 The output does not use CDATA sections for HTML.